CarVac/3dPrintingGuide/Extrusion/Hotends.md

 This is just like an E3D volcano but with a longer tip to provide room for better airflow around the heater block.

 23.5mm overall length.
-14.5mm from the back to the end of the M6 threads.
 16mm M6 threaded section to the back of the hex.
 8.5mm hex+tip length.